Kindergarten: Luxembourg

-In Luxembourg, kindergarten is called Spillschoul (literally "Playschool", plural Spillschoulen).
-It is a public education facility which is attended by children between the age of 4 (or 5) and 6, when they advance to Grondschoul (elementary school).
+In Luxembourg, kindergarten is called Spillschoul (literally 'playschool', plural Spillschoulen).
+It is a public education facility which is attended by children between the age of four (or five) and six, when they advance to Grondschoul (elementary school).

 Malaysia

 In Malaysia, kindergarten is known as tadika.
 Most kindergartens are available to children of ages five and six (and some are available to children as young as four).
 For children up to the age of three (or four), there are preschool playgroups.
-There are no fixed rules for when a child needs to go to a kindergarten, but the majority do at 5 years of age.
-The child will usually attend kindergarten for two years, before proceeding to primary school at age 7.
+There are no fixed rules for when a child needs to go to a kindergarten, but the majority do at five years of age.
+The child will usually attend kindergarten for two years, before proceeding to primary school at age seven.

 Mexico

-In Mexico, kindergarten is called kínder, with the last year sometimes referred to as preprimaria (primaria is the name given to grades 1 through 6, so the name literally means "prior to elementary school").
+In Mexico, kindergarten is called kínder, with the last year sometimes referred to as preprimaria (primaria is the name given to grades 1 through 6, so the name literally means 'prior to elementary school').
 The kindergarten system in Mexico was developed by professor Rosaura Zapata, who received the country's highest honor for her contribution.
 It consists of three years of preschool education, which are mandatory before elementary school.
 Previous nursery is optional and may be offered in either private schools or public schools.

 At private schools, kínders usually consist of three grades, and a fourth may be added for nursery.
 The fourth one is called maternal; it comes prior to the other three years and is not obligatory.
 While the first grade is a playgroup, the other two are classroom education.

 In 2002, the Congress of the Union approved the Law of Obligatory Pre-schooling, which made preschool education for three to six-year-olds obligatory, and placed it under the auspices of the federal and state ministries of education.

 Mongolia

 In Mongolia, kindergarten is known as цэцэрлэг or tsetserleg.
 As of September 2013, there are approximately 152 kindergartens registered in the country.
 From those 152 kindergartens, 142 are state-owned.
-Children begin kindergarten at the age of 2 and finish it by 5.
-The education system before kindergarten in Mongolia is called ясль, which accepts children between 0 and 2 years of age.
+Children begin kindergarten at the age of two and finish it by five.
+The education system before kindergarten in Mongolia is called ясль, which accepts children between zero and two years of age.

 Morocco

 In Morocco, preschool is known as école maternelle, kuttab, or ar-rawd.
-State-run, free maternelle schools are available throughout the kingdom, welcoming children aged 2 to 5 (although in many places, children under 3 may not be granted a place).
-It is not compulsory, yet almost 80% of children aged 3 to 5 attend.
+State-run, free maternelle schools are available throughout the kingdom, welcoming children aged two to five (although in many places, children under three may not be granted a place).
+It is not compulsory, yet almost 80% of children aged three to five attend.
 It is regulated by the Moroccan Department of Education.

 Nepal

 In Nepal, kindergartens are run as private institutions, with their lessons conducted in English.
 The kindergarten education in Nepal is most similar to that of Hong Kong and India.
-Children start attending kindergarten from the age of 2 until they are at least 5 years old.
+Children start attending kindergarten from the age of two until they are at least five years old.

 The kindergartens in Nepal have the following grades: